 The Brecon Beacons’ dramatic landscape lends itself perfectly to an adventure-filled holiday

 Worried that plans may change?
 No need!
-Until 31st December, you can change your advance purchase tickets fee free with GWR, so you can book, and travel, with confidence.
-Find out more here.
+Until 31 March, you can change your advance purchase tickets fee free with GWR, so you can book, and travel, with confidence.
+Find out more on our Advance ticket page.

 15 July 2021 Places to stay ISports and adventure I

 Thatched-roof cottages, golden stone buildings, great pubs and British countryside.
 Visit the Cotswolds with GWR.
 Check out one of the prettiest patches of rural England, only a short journey London Paddington.